cube-drone/rt0/players-guide/src/player/combat.md

 This is _Brock_, an example of the kind of fellow one might get in a scuffle with:

 ### Brock: A Regular Guy With No Special Qualities Whatsoever, But He Is Definitely a Real Jerk
-HP: 40
+HP: 30

+* Simple: Brock draws 1 card per turn.
 * Mobile: If there is nobody to hit in Brock's zone, Brock will move 1 space towards any player on his turn.
-* Minor Arcana: Do 6 melee damage.
+* Swords, Wands: "Punch", Do 8 melee damage.
-* Major Arcana: Generate 6 shields.
+* Cups, Pentacles: "Dodge", Generate 6 shields.
+* Major Arcana: "Pocket Sand!", Make one player in melee range "Weak" until the beginning of Brock's next turn.